robbi19/NoSQL-Challenge-Social-Network-API/README.md

 To install this application, clone the code into your terminal for the respective repository.
 Then, install npm by entering the command ```npm install```  into the terminal.
 Install express and mongoose by entering ```npm i express``` and ```npm i mongoose``` into the command line, respectively.

-Note- I had to use npx nodemon server for mine to work

 ## Usage
 1. Install npm and dependencies: npm install
 2. Open Insomnia and test API GET, POST, PUT, and DELETE routes for thoughts, users, friends, and reactions